Westminster College Student Conduct

 - The offense the student was alleged to have committed;

-- The date, time, and location of the alleged commission; and such other relevant circumstances as the Vice President may determine is necessary to include in the notice so that the student is on general notice of the nature of the alleged offense;
+- The date, time, and location of the alleged commission; and such other relevant circumstances as the Associate Dean may determine is necessary to include in the notice so that the student is on general notice of the nature of the alleged offense;

 - The section of the Student Code of Conduct upon which the charges are based;